crystal-data/num.cr/README.md

 Contributing
 ------------
 Bottle requires help in many different ways to continue to grow as a shard.
-Work such as high level documentation and code quality checks are needed just as much as API enhancements.
+Contributions such as high level documentation and code quality checks are needed just as much as API enhancements.
 If you are considering larger scale contributions that extend beyond minor enhancements and bug fixes, contact Crystal Data in order to be added to the organization to gain access to review and merge